Data quality dimensions for fair AI: Introduction

-An important task, common to technology and philosophy, is therefore the identification of criteria that may help developing fairness conditions for AI systems.
-This is especially true for systems of machine vision that implement FR algorithms.
-While a number of mitigation techniques are available to mitigate bias, their primary focus on accuracy is clearly not sufficient to mitigate social discrimination.
-It remains to be explored which data dimensions (and related biases) do they address, and whether these are sufficient in all cases.
-In the following of this paper, we offer a contribution in this direction, arguing that the task of bias mitigation tools can be supported by reasoning on quality dimensions that so far have been left ignored.
-In particular, we offer examples to show how dimensions of consistency, completeness, timeliness and reliability can be used to establish fairer AI systems.
+An important task, common to technology and philosophy, is therefore the identification and verification of criteria that may help developing fairness conditions for AI systems.
+While a number of techniques are available to mitigate bias, their primary focus on purely statistical analysis to control accuracy across sensitive classes is clearly insufficient to control social discrimination.
+A different approach is represented by the explicit formulation of ethical principles to be verified across protected attributes, combining statistical measures with logical reasoning, as formally defined in \cite{DBLP:conf/atal/DAsaroP21, DBLP:conf/aiia/PrimieroD22, DBLP:conf/lori/TerminePD21, dasaro2024checking, KUBYSHKINA2024109212} and implemented by the BRIO tool in \cite{DBLP:conf/beware/CoragliaDGGPPQ23,coraglia2024evaluating}.
+In this latter context, an important direction to explore for a refined definition of ethically-laden verification criteria is the study of quality dimensions and associated biases.
+In the following of this paper, we offer a theoretical contribution in this direction, preparing the ground for a future implementation.
+We argue that, even if maximizing data quality and fairness simultaneously can be hard as improving one can deteriorate the other \cite{AzzaliniCCCDST23}, the task of bias mitigation tools can be supported by reasoning on quality dimensions that so far have been left ignored.
+In particular, we offer examples to show how dimensions of consistency, completeness, timeliness and reliability can be used to establish fairer AI classification systems.
 This research is in line with the quest for integrating useful empirical metrics on fairness in AI with asking key (conceptual) questions, see \cite{DBLP:journals/ethicsit/Scantamburlo21}.

 The paper is structured as follows.
-In Section \ref{sec:biases} we offer an overview of fainess definitions and bias types relevant for the work.
-In Section \ref{sec2} we briefly overivew the technical details of Cleanlab, one of the available bias mitigation tools for AI algorithms.
-In Section \ref{sec3} we introduce data dimensions as the criteria to be used for assessing data quality and we argue for reconsidering the relevance of such dimensions in the task of reducing biases in AI algorithms.
-In Section \ref{sec4} we present two examples to justify the requirement that certain data quality dimensions be explicitly accounted for in classification tasks and reassess the Cleanlab strategy with this revision in mind.
-In Section \ref{sec5} we propose a definition of fair AI that includes such dimensions and formulate some theoretical results on its basis.
-In Section \ref{sec6} we conclude illustrating future research lines.
+In Section \ref{sec:biases} we offer an overview of fainess definitions and bias types relevant for this work.
+In Section \ref{sec2} we briefly overview the technical details of a particular bias mitigation tool to illustrate what we consider essential limitations of purely statistical analyses.
+In Section \ref{sec4} we introduce data quality dimensions arguing for reconsidering their relevance in the task of evaluating the fairness of classification systems, presenting two examples to justify this requirement.
+In Section \ref{sec5} we propose a definition of fair AI classification that includes such dimensions and formulate some theoretical results.
+Section \ref{sec6} concludes the work illustrating future research lines.